 DNS Should Not Be a Junk Drawer

-DNS looks small until it breaks something important.
-Then suddenly every old record, forgotten vendor, stale IP, and mystery subdomain gets a starring role.
+DNS looks like a small, boring technical detail right up until it breaks something mission-critical.
+Then, suddenly, every old record, forgotten vendor, stale IP address, and mystery subdomain gets a terrifying starring role.

 Operating Takeaway

-DNS documentation reduces outages, vendor confusion, email issues, migration risk, and support guesswork.
+Proper DNS documentation drastically reduces sudden outages, vendor confusion, email deliverability issues, migration risks, and desperate support guesswork.

 Written for